[Akita] Enjoy nature to the fullest! 4 recommended driving courses!

 This mountain pass road crosses Hachimantai, part of the Ou Mountain Range, which separates Akita and Iwate prefectures.
 Although it is a mountain pass road, it is a tourist road and is wide, so you can drive safely.
 "Aspite" is the name of a type of volcano, meaning a shield volcano.
 The Aspite Line is the only road in Tohoku where you can drive at an altitude of 1,500 meters

-If you're lucky, you might be able to see a magnificent sea of clouds at the highest point, Mikaeri Pass.
+If you're lucky, you might be able to see a magnificent sea of clouds from the highest point, Mikaeri Pass.
 The

-best time to visit is in late April in the spring.
-The highlight is undoubtedly the snow wall corridor.
-Because of the high latitude and altitude, you can see snow walls that are even higher than Mt.
-Chokai.
+best time to visit is in late April in spring.
+The main attraction is undoubtedly the corridor of snow walls.
+Due to the high latitude and altitude, you can witness snow walls that are even higher than those on Mount Chokai.

-The temperature at the summit is around 20°C even in midsummer, making it a good summer escape.
-The autumn leaves are also spectacular.
-Enjoy the changing appearance of the mountain as the seasons and altitude change.
+The temperature at the summit is around 20℃ even in the middle of summer, making it a great summer retreat.
+In autumn, the autumn foliage is truly magnificent.
+Enjoy the ever-changing scenery of the mountain as the seasons and altitudes change.

-As it is in a volcanic zone, there are also many long-established hot springs.
-It is also nice to enjoy the great outdoors while soaking in an open-air bath.
+As it is a volcanic area, there are also many long-established hot springs.
+Soaking in an open-air bath while enjoying the great outdoors is also a wonderful experience.

 The vibrantly colorful Nanohana Road in Ogata Village

-Akita Prefecture once housed Lake Hachirogata, Japan's second largest lake after Lake Biwa.
-After 20 years of reclaiming the land, Ogata Village was established in 1964.
+Akita Prefecture once had Lake Hachirogata, the second largest lake in Japan after Lake Biwa.
+It took 20 years to reclaim the land from this lake, and in 1964, Ogata Village was established.

-As it is reclaimed land, there are no mountains, and the countryside is so flat you can see the horizon.
-The roads are almost straight, giving the illusion of being in Hokkaido or the Netherlands.
+Because it is reclaimed land, there are no mountains, and the landscape is flat and well-maintained, with the horizon visible.
+The roads are almost perfectly straight, giving you the illusion of being in Hokkaido or the Netherlands.

 Photo by taxdn – Nanohana Road / Size-adapted.

-If you visit between late April and early May when the cherry blossoms are in bloom, the road will be lined with cherry blossoms and rape blossoms.
-The contrast between the blue of the sky, the green of the plants, the pink of the cherry blossoms, and the yellow of the rape blossoms is so beautiful that you'll find yourself pulling over to the side of the road and admiring the magnificent view.
+If you visit in late April or early May when the cherry blossoms are in bloom, the road will be lined with cherry trees and rape blossoms.
+The contrast of the four colors—the blue of the sky, the green of the plants, the pink of the cherry blossoms, and the yellow of the rape blossoms—is so beautiful that you'll want to pull over and admire the magnificent scenery.

-There is still much to see in Akita.
+There are still many sights to see in Akita.

-Akita Prefecture is rapidly becoming depopulated, and public transportation is not very convenient, meaning that people have to rely on cars.
-However, I hope to convey that there are ways to enjoy Akita that are unique to this car-oriented society.
+Although Akita Prefecture is experiencing increasing depopulation and public transportation is not very convenient, making it an environment where one must rely on cars, I would like to share with you that there are also ways to enjoy Akita, a car-dependent society.